|

 the sciences

-principles of data generation and measurement across the sciences
+Data generation and genuine measurement across the sciences:

 Research on individuals